jbeaven/sap-api-docs/seal-p4.md

     gvi_code type /blck/p4_int,
     gvs_msg  type /blck/p4_string.

-*** create variables for input and output as needed*   when the the result of the call is HTTP200 we expect type /BLCK/P4_PRINTER_TT
+*** create variables for input and output as needed
-    data gr_http200 type /BLCK/P4_PRINTER_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/P4_PRINTER_TT data gr_http200 type /BLCK/P4_PRINTER_TT.
-*   when the the result of the call is HTTP401 we expect type /BLCK/P4_ERROR data gr_http401 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP401 we expect type /BLCK/P4_ERROR data gr_http401 type /BLCK/P4_ERROR.
-*   when the the result of the call is HTTP403 we expect type /BLCK/P4_ERROR data gr_http403 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP403 we expect type /BLCK/P4_ERROR data gr_http403 type /BLCK/P4_ERROR.
-*   when the the result of the call is HTTP500 we expect type /BLCK/P4_ERROR data gr_http500 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP500 we expect type /BLCK/P4_ERROR data gr_http500 type /BLCK/P4_ERROR.
-*   when the the result of the call is HTTP0 we expect type /BLCK/P4_ERROR data gr_http0 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/P4_ERROR data gr_http0 type /BLCK/P4_ERROR.